 Feature the arts, academics and community outreach as key components of the Towson

-- Celebrate the accomplishments of the university community and alumni within the university and beyond.
+- Celebrate the accomplishments of the university community and alumni within TU and beyond.

 Continually assess our success in meeting marketplace demands and continuing education needs through feedback from alumni, donors, employers and business and government leaders.

 - Right-size enrollment, faculty and staff to build capacity in high demand fields such as STEM, health professions and education.